 Laws and Policies Affecting Robotics Frameworks

-Industrial robotics frameworks are influenced by various regulations and policies, especially in countries like India and other industrial economies.
+Industrial robotics frameworks are influenced by regulations and policies, particularly in countries like India and other industrial economies.

-Safety Standards: Compliance with industrial safety norms ensures safe robot operation in shared environments
+- Safety Standards: Ensures safe robot operation in shared environments.

-Data Protection Rules: Frameworks handling operational data must align with data privacy regulations
+- Data Protection Rules: Frameworks handling operational data must align with privacy regulations.

-In India, initiatives under digital manufacturing and smart factory programs support the adoption of robotics frameworks.
-These policies aim to improve industrial competitiveness while maintaining safety and compliance.
+In India, digital manufacturing and smart factory programs support the adoption of robotics frameworks, aiming to improve industrial competitiveness while maintaining safety and compliance.

 Tools and Resources for Industrial Robotics Frameworks

-There are several tools and platforms that support the development and deployment of industrial robotics frameworks.
+Several tools and platforms support the development and deployment of industrial robotics frameworks.
 These resources help engineers design, simulate, and manage robotic systems effectively.

 Common Tools and Platforms

-Robot Operating System (ROS): A flexible framework for writing robot software
+- Robot Operating System (ROS): Flexible framework for robot software development.

 Resource Table